 Also in 2012, the Maryland General Assembly heard bills on the removal of the December 31, 2013 sunset date for the 2009 DNA Database expansion.
-The sunset was removed and the collection of DNA samples from individuals arrested and charged with qualifying crimes will continue indefinitely.
+The sunset was removed and the collection of DNA samples from individuals arrested and charged with qualifying crimes will continue.

-As part of the requirements of the 2009 expansion of the law, the following annual report for 2020 has been generated to detail total DNA Database expenses (\$1,658,134.52) and total funds provided by the Sate (\$1,602,241.00) for DNA purposes.
-This report also lists demographics of those from which DNA Database samples have been collected and categorizes the outcomes of the investigations aided by the generation of hits from this most recent requirement of the law.
+As part of the requirements of the expanded portion of the law, the following annual report has been generated to detail total expenses (\$1,941,247.21 in 2021), list demographics of those from which samples have been collected, and categorize the outcomes of the investigations aided by the generation of hits from this new requirement of the law.